 - Use disposable plates, bowls, and eating utensils

-An important part of boondocking for beginners is to consider your power needs before you head out.
-There are usually 3 main components to consider with regards to boondocking and power.
+An important part of boondocking for beginners is considering your power needs before heading out.
+There are usually three main components to consider concerning boondocking and power.

-We have a total of 8 solar panels on the roof of our rig that equal a total of 2,320 watts of power.
+We have eight solar panels on the roof of our boondocking RV (which you can read about here), which equals a total of 2,320 watts of power.
 Read our detailed blog post about our complete solar setup here.

 Most RVs come with cheap deep-cycle RV batteries from the factory.
-These are ok if you’re planning to stay at RV parks all of the time but if you are wanting to boondock a lot you should consider upgrading.
+These are ok if you’re planning to stay at RV parks all the time, but if you want to boondock a lot, you should consider upgrading.

-Most boondockers carry a generator with them to recharge their batteries when needed or have backup power.
-We use ours when it’s been raining for several days or overcast and our solar isn’t pickup up enough sun.
+Most boondockers carry a generator to recharge their batteries when needed or have backup power.
+We use ours when it’s been raining for several days or overcast, and our solar isn’t pickup up enough sun.

 You can use whatever generator you choose, but we use the Honda EU3000IS generator.